thesmithdao/fwhframe/README.md

 The application uses [Supabase](https://supabase.com/docs/guides/api) to store information about user interactions.
 Therefore, it is necessary to create an account on the platform, create a table, and use it with the application.

-The `users` table should have the following columns:
+The table should have the following columns:

 ```
 id : int8 : primary